 It was a Sunday afternoon and I was sulking in my cabin when I received a call from Lucas.
 He sounded a bit agitated.
 Taking a moment to weigh the situation I guessed that maybe his rankings had dropped or there were rumors of another Google tyranny.
-When I landed on my desk I was amused to see a very ordinary looking email from him, which was the reason of his distress.
+When I landed on my desk I was amused to see a very ordinary-looking email from him, which was the reason for his distress.
 I laughed, staring at my screen – it was a forwarded email from him, the same one that he had received earlier that evening from a fellow webmaster.

 Link Removal Request

 I kept staring at the screen and laughing.
 I understood the whole scenario.
 Lucas was worried because he thought there was something terribly wrong with his website profile that had made Camela want to get the links deleted.

 This is the email that I sent him, followed by a call (because at times blunt text messages are not enough to pull my clients out of their distress).

 Lucas was relieved after having a whole-hearted conversation with me over the phone (Sorry brother if you are reading this blog, but I know you wouldn’t mind).
 Many a time I recall this incident to my clients, because Lucas is a perfect example of a hardworking entrepreneur, who just like the other webmasters on the Internet, does not have profound knowledge of the stringent quality guidelines that Google keeps buffing day after day, year after year.